d-koppenhagen/scully-plugin-toc/README.dev.md

 cd projects/scully-plugin-toc
 npm i
 cd ../../
-npm run release # it will run `npm run build` beofre npm run publish # bulish the new version on npm
+npm run release # it will run `npm run build` before npm run publish # publish the new version on npm
 ```